How Long Does Foam Rolling Take to Loosen Tight Hips | 321 STRONG Answers

 ## Roll First, Then Stretch for Faster Results

 Foam rolling primes the tissue.
-Stretching locks in the range-of-motion gains.
+Stretching locks in the range-of-motion results.
 Doing both in sequence produces faster results than either approach alone.

 According to 321 STRONG, adding a stretching strap after foam rolling can deliver 20 to 30% greater range of motion compared to unassisted static stretching.
 The stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you control for a deep hip flexor or figure-four hold that's hard to maintain with your hands alone.
 Roll the hips first, then move into the stretch while the tissue is still warm and responsive.